How to Start a Coffee Capsule Business

 Where to Begin?

-This hub explains how to produce your own coffee capsules and create a small business using your capsules as the product.
-It's a starting guide for those who are considering starting a small business based on their passion for coffee.
-If you have spare time and/or are searching for a hobby involving coffee then maybe this is for you?
+This article explains how to produce your own coffee capsules and create a small business using your capsules as the product.
+It's a guide for those who are considering starting a small business based on their passion for coffee.

-Considering this is business orientated, start with a business plan in order to develop and grow.
+Start with a business plan in order to develop and grow.
 It is highly recommended you re-evaluate your status throughout each stage of the process.
-First, lets break down the steps in order:
+First, let's break down the steps in order: